Countering Violent Extremism (CVE) Work:

 · Programming that builds a global network of counter terrorists

 Eurica Media Lab has offered workshops since its inception in 2009 and continues to mentor its students on a regular basis.
+We’ve worked with students from England, France, Spain, Germany, Italy, Belgium, Netherlands and Canada.
 These are some of the highlights.

 Workshops set in the French countryside afford motivated 18-26 year olds the opportunity to learn and work together.

 Curriculum – Theoretical courses were held in the morning, and practical exercises and hands-on experience in the afternoon, Monday through Friday.
 These covered: